 Middle East / Asia

-🇮🇷 Farsi (Persian) fa-IR
+🇮🇷 Farsi (Persian) fa-IR (see experimental language support above)

 We are working hard at Breeze Translate to develop a cost effective solution to this issue and are making progress on an option that supports some of these languages, including Farsi and Welsh.